 How does Skyborne Vero Beach compare with ATP Flight School on price?

-Skyborne's published zero-time program is $97,079 for PPL through CFI (single campus, Vero Beach, plus a Phoenix-area location).
+Skyborne's published zero-time program is $102,000 all-inclusive for PPL through CFI at its Vero Beach campus.
 ATP's Airline Career Pilot Program is $123,995 zero-time for PPL through CFI, CFII, and MEI on a fixed-price guarantee across 88 training centers.
-The headline gap narrows once scope is matched: the ATP price includes the instrument-instructor and multi-engine-instructor add-ons and multi-engine time that Skyborne quotes separately or in lower volume.
+The roughly $22,000 headline gap narrows once scope is matched: the ATP price includes the instrument-instructor (CFII) and multi-engine-instructor (MEI) add-on ratings that Skyborne's zero-time program does not, and ATP's fixed-price guarantee absorbs overage hours that installment-priced programs may bill.
 Both exclude FAA knowledge-test and examiner fees.
 Compare written quotes line by line for total multi-engine hours, CFI ratings included, and housing.

 Does the Vero Beach school qualify graduates for a reduced-hour Restricted ATP?